doytsujin/athackst.github.io/_posts/2016-07-01-SpringerROS.md

 I'm a contributing author!

-See: ROS in space: A case study on Roboanut 2
+See: ROS in space: A case study on Robonaut 2